yaswant2403/cs225final_project/results.md

 (N-1)(N-2)/2 * total number of shortest paths that the current node is a part of.
 (where N is number of nodes in Graph)

 Nodes with higher betweenness centrality have more control and higher importance over the network of Facebook profiles, as more information passes through those nodes.
-To test our Betweenness Centrality algorithm, we wrote test cases for smaller graphs and then used Python with the networkX module for testing on our dataset.
+To test our Betweenness Centrality algorithm, we wrote test cases for smaller graphs and then used Python with the NetworkX module for testing on our dataset.
+Based on our testing, we evaluate our Betweenness Centrality implementation to be mostly correct.
+While our results are completely correct for small graphs, both connected and disconnected, we found some differences in results when testing on the main dataset.
+Specifically, while our algorithm found the top 5 users based on BC to be users 828, 713, 705, 719 and 805, the NetworkX module found the top 5 users based on BC to be 713, 828, 818, 719, and 805.
+Thus, while we were able to get 4/5 of the right users for top 5, their order is also slightly off.
+We believe the difference may lie in the methods used to count the number of times a node comes up in shortest paths.
+The NetworkX implementation uses Brandes's algorithm, so they use a specific Accumulation function in order to count the number of times a node is in shortest paths.
+Given more time, we would continue to investigate the differences in our approaches to count this, and hopefully discover the source of differences in our calculations and rankings.

 Example Result:
 ```